kubestellar/kubestellar/docs/content/v0.20/architecture.md

 ## KubeStellar Controller Manager

-This module manages binding, transport and status controllers.
-The binding controller watches `BindingPolicy` and workload objects on the Workload Definition Space
-(WDS) and creates from it a `Binding` object in the WDS that contains the concrete workload objects and concrete list of clusters that were selected by the `BindingPolicy`.
-The transport in KubeStellar is pluggable and transport controller is built using one of the transport plugin options (currently KubeStellar supports OCM as transport plugin).
-The transport controller watches `Binding` and gets from the API server the objects that are specified in the workload section.
-It then wraps all workload objects into a single manifest for delivery to the selected clusters through the Inventory and Transport Space (ITS).
+This module manages binding controller (a.k.a placement controller before the rename mentioned at the very beginning of this doc) and status controller.
+The binding controller watches `BindingPolicy` and workload objects on the Workload Definition Space (WDS) and wraps workload objects into a manifest for delivery through the Inventory and Transport Space (ITS).
 The status controller watches for *WorkStatus* objects on the ITS and updates the status of objects in the WDS when singleton status is requested in the `BindingPolicy` for those objects.
 There is one instance of a KubeStellar Controller Manager for each WDS.
 Currently this controller-manager runs in the KubeFlex hosting cluster and is responsible of installing the required CRDs in the associated WDS.
-More details on the internals of this module are provided in [KubeStellar Controllers Architecture](#kubestellar-controllers-architecture)
+More details on the internals of this module are provided in [KubeStellar Controllers Architecture](#kubestellar-controllers-architecture).

+### Planned changes

+As a step towards a broader change we're currently working on, we plan to decouple the transport handling from the binding controller and to separate them into two different controllers (binding controller & transport controller).
+As part of this change, current binding controller also creates from the `BindingPolicy` a matching `Binding` object in the WDS which contains the concrete workload objects and concrete list of clusters that were selected by the `BindingPolicy`.
+The future transport controller should watch `Binding` and get from the WDS api server the objects that are specified in the workload section, wrap them into a wrapped object and deliver the wrapped object through the ITS to the WECs specifid in the `Binding` destinations.

 ## Space Manager